How To Build a House - A Step by Step Planning & House Construction Guide

 - Work out the Finances

-Once you are satisfied that your finances are in good shape or that your credit will afford you to build, you will now need to approach the banks.
+Once you are satisfied that your finances are in good shape or that your credit will afford you to build a house, you will now need to approach the banks.

 Here you will establish the bank’s mortgage requirements and their interest rate structure, basically the cost of financing your new venture.